Edinburgh is the capital of Scotland. This beautiful city is full of history and stories which makes it a very interesting place to discover!

 The design was eventually a bit modified.
 The triangles were too awkward to build and very expensive so they were replaced by squares and rectangles.

 The creator of this design was actually not an architect but a builder.
 He submitted his application as an architect by fear of not being taken seriously.
 Even though his status shouldn’t have allowed him to compete, his sense of rationality enabled him to win!

 In 1955, a 35km long electric blanket was installed beneath the road surface at the mound.
-This road going up-hill and getting frozen during winter would have been inaccessible for most vehicles.
+This road goes up-hill and gets frozen during winter.
+It would have been inaccessible for most vehicles.
 In order to keep a good and functioning transportation network and infrastructure, they installed an electric blanket beneath the road.
 This way, the road never freezes!

 Located in the Greyfriars Kirkyard, the Covenanters Prison was what is now recognised as one of the first concentration camps in the world.
 This makes the Greyfriars Kirkyard one of the most haunted places in the world.

 As previously said, Edinburgh didn’t use to be the nicest city in the world.
 A lot of murders took place in Edinburgh and are today the subject of many ghosts stories.
 The most famous of them is the Bloody MacKenzie.